 The governance of Highwater Congregational Church is vested in its members, who exercise the right of control in all its affairs, which include, but are not limited to, the right to retain or adopt its own methods of organization, worship and education; to retain or secure its own charter and name; to adopt its own constitution and by- laws; to formulate its own covenants of faith; to admit members in its own way and to provide for their discipline or dismissal; to call or dismiss its own Pastor or Pastors by such procedures as it shall determine; to acquire, own, manage and dispose of property and funds’; and to control its own benevolence.

-The Church Council, comprised of the Sr. Pastor and the following elected positions: Ministry Chairs, Moderator(s), Treasurer; is charged with carrying forward the business and programs of the church as approved at the Congregational Meeting within the budget approved by the Congregation.
+The Church Council, comprised of the Sr. Pastor and the following elected positions: Ministry Chairs as defined in the Bylaws, Moderator(s), Treasurer; is charged with carrying forward the business and programs of the church as approved at the Congregational Meeting within the budget approved by the Congregation.

 The Trustees Ministry shall have charge of all properties and other assets belonging to Highwater Congregational Church.
 All acts and deliberations of the Trustees are subject to the will of the Congregation.
 The Trustees shall have the care and maintenance of all property.
 The Chair of the Trustees shall execute all legal papers pertaining to the church.

-Should the Highwater Congregational Church cease to exist, the Trustees Ministry shall dispose of all assets, donating at least 50% to entities within The United Church of Christ, and the balance to non-profit groups within Licking County.
+Should the Highwater Congregational Church cease to exist, the Trustees Ministry shall dispose of all assets, donating at least 25% to entities within The United Church of Christ, 25% to Food Pantry Network of Licking County, 25% to Salvation Army of Newark, and the balance to non-profit groups within Licking County.

 Such ownership and practices listed in Article IV shall be subject to the laws of the State of Ohio relating to corporations not for profit.